ASendellPrice/Myzomela_pipeline/README.md

 A. Sendell-Price, Jan 2021.

 ## STEP 1: Log in to ARC move into *Myzomela* project directory
-Let's log into Arcus-htc (replace OSS with your single sign on):
+Let's log into Arcus-htc (replace SSO with your single sign on):
 ```
-ssh OSS@oscgate.arc.ox.ac.uk
+ssh SSO@oscgate.arc.ox.ac.uk
 ssh arcus-htc
 ```